*Updated for 2020 with free summer activities for kids!*

 - KidsSkateFree.com – Register your kids for coupons to skate free all summer long at rinks across the country.

-- Lakeshore Learning Center – Free craft projects for kids every Saturday from 11 – 3 pm.
+- Lakeshore Learning Center – These classes have temporarily canceled due to COVID.
+Free craft projects for kids every Saturday from 11 – 3 pm.

-- Free National Park Entrance – Visit more than 100 national parks for free on June 9.
+- Free National Park Entrance – Visit more than 100 national parks for free on August 25 and September 26.

-- Free Museum Admission – Bank of America card holders can get free general admission to 150 museums nationwide the first full weekend of each month.
-Check to see what museums are free near you on the 2012 participant roster.
+- Free Museum Admission – While many museums are currently closed due to COVID, this program will resume as museums open later in the summer (the website suggests early July.)
+Bank of America cardholders can get free general admission to 150 museums nationwide the first full weekend of each month.
+Check to see what museums are free near you.